ONE

 much.

-Then the voice on the comm filled my ears.
-Pointed and assured.
+the comm filled my ears, pointed and assured.

 THREE